-This paper introduces an information theoretic formulation of failed error propagation.
-We introduce five different metrics, based on the computation of conditional entropy in a program, with these differing in the parts of the program considered.
-When considering a statement s, one natural approach is to examine a single path π since a test case will lead to a path being followed.
+ine a single path $\pi$ since a test case will lead to a path being followed.
 However, a test case might lead to different paths in some idealised correct program P and the program under test P'; by only considering a single path we do not recognise the potential for FEP associated with this pair of paths to occur.
 We therefore also consider approaches that look at the part of the program that 'follows' s (the statements that can be reached from s).

 In total, we introduce and evaluate five different metrics, experimentally evaluating each on 30 different programs.
 Our results are based on the execution of 7,140,000 test cases over 1,428 original and fault-seeded versions of the programs.
-In these experiments one in 10 test inputs suffered from FEP; these results are in line with those of Masri et al. [18].
-Masri et al. also found that the potential for FEP differs significantly between programs, with over 60% of tests being affected by FEP in 13% of the programs studied [18].
-For each of the five metrics, we performed an experimental evaluation of its relationship to failed error propagation.
-We report Spearman rank correlations between each of the metrics and failed error propagation.
+In these experiments one in 10 test inputs suffered from FEP; these results are in line with those of Masri et alia [18].
+Masri et alia also found that the potential for FEP differs significantly between programs, with over 60% of tests being affected by FEP in 13% of the programs studied [18].
+For each of the five metrics, we performed an experimental evaluation of its relationship to FEP.
+We report Spearman rank correlations between each of the metrics and FEP.